Betteshanger: Betteshanger Park Development

 With support from South East England Development Agency (SEEDA), as part of the National Coalfields Programme (NCP) a children's play area, including play equipment and a skateboard ramp, and more recently an industrial park, have opened on the site of the former colliery.
 Betteshanger Park has also been developed on a former spoil tip (on the north of the site).
-Current plans for Betteshanger Industrial Park is the proposal from Hadlow College to set up the agricultural centre, creating more than 1,000 jobs.
-But this is still yet to be confirmed.
-Local opposition to this proposal, wants to turn the site into a charitable trust with the development of free enterprise formulas and continued growth of the site.
+Plans current in 2011 for Betteshanger Industrial Park were the proposal from Hadlow College to set up the agricultural centre, creating more than 1,000 jobs.
+Local opposition to this proposal wanted to turn the site into a charitable trust with the development of free enterprise formulas and continued growth of the site.

 Betteshanger Sustainable Parks

-Launched on 6 November at the House of Commons, this £40m scheme will re-develop the site of the former colliery and create approximately 1,000 jobs in the local area.
+Launched on 6 November 2013 at the House of Commons, this £40m scheme will re-develop the site of the former colliery and create approximately 1,000 jobs in the local area.

 It is planned that Betteshanger Sustainable Parks, a scheme bringing together Hadlow College, Dover District Council, the Homes and Communities Agency and Kent County Council will generate green energy together with a Mining Heritage Museum, Visitor Centre and Sustainable Education Centre.
 In total, the Betteshanger Sustainable Education and Business Incubation Centre will provide 2,000 square metres of internal space and provide an incubation service for fledgling businesses.
 The Business and Commercial Park will comprise 6,700 square metres of internal space.